Serenity of Winter

 What Makes These Workshops Special?

-I have spent over 600 days exploring and photographing the Grand Canyon, from the South Rim, the North Rim and below the rim including covering all 277 miles of the Colorado River within the park.
-In addition to that, I have lived in the park as the Artist-in-Residence for Grand Canyon National Park.
-During this time I gained invaluable experience photographing the Grand Canyon in all conditions including snow, rain, dust storms, and lightning.
-The result is that I know where the best locations are but which locations are best under varying conditions.
-Be sure to check out what my fans have to say on Facebook and here about the workshops.
+Adam has spent over 700 days exploring and photographing the Grand Canyon, from the South Rim, the North Rim and below the rim including covering all 277 miles of the Colorado River within the park.
+In addition to that, he has lived in the park as the Artist-in-Residence for Grand Canyon National Park.
+During this time he gained invaluable experience photographing the Grand Canyon in all conditions including snow, rain, dust storms, and lightning.
+The result is that you will not find another photographer that knows the park better or is more passionate about the Grand Canyon.
+Read the reviews and see what Adam’s fans have to say about his Grand Canyon photo workshops.

 SMALL GROUP SIZE…ONLY 6 SPOTS!